Natural Remedies for Menopause Relief

 Whole grains are a great source of complex carbohydrates that provide sustained energy and emotional stability.

-Lean proteins — like fish, poultry, and legumes — contain essential amino acids which are important for muscle repair and bone health.
+Lean proteins – like fish, poultry, beef, lamb, eggs, dairy products and legumes – contain essential amino acids which are important for muscle repair and bone health.
+Eating enough protein, focusing on 1 gram per pound of ideal body weight, is important for the menopausal journey.

 Healthy fats are essential for hormone production, and including them in your diet may help to stabilize your mood and reduce hot flashes.
 Foods like avocados, nuts, and olive oil are great sources of healthy fats.